yamatokataoka/blog2/_posts/2019-12-25-intel-edge-ai-fundamentals-course.md

 >
 > `output_image = create_output_image(args.t, image, processed_output)` - create_output_image method creates an output image showing the result of inference using args.t (the model type), image (input image), and processed_output (processed output).

-For the first TODO, create the variable `preprocessed_image` which assigned the output of `preprocessing` function.
+For the first TODO, the output of `preprocessing` function assignes the variable `preprocessed_image`.

 ```python
   ### TODO: Preprocess the input image